7Gamil/Gemma-Offline-Studio/README.md

 ## System Requirements

-The following are the observed GPU memory requirements with low context based on testing:
+The following are the observed GPU memory requirements with low length context, based on testing:

 **On Ubuntu:**